IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Foundations
 +++++++++++

-Foundational elements are the very basic building blocks to create a page in Dataverse.
-This page will go over some of these basic elements.
-Dataverse uses both Bootstrap and PrimeFaces, and conflicts between the two occasionally emerge.
-It takes some tweaking and overriding in order to get everything working as consistently as possible.

-For this guide, we will focus in particular on areas where our implementation differs from the default settings of Bootstrap and PrimeFaces.
-Each section includes links to relevant parts of the official Bootstrap guides, where you can find more details.
+Foundation elements are the very basic building blocks to create a page in Dataverse.
+Here we will outline how we've applied the Bootstrap CSS to our UI, and how the CSS settings in our stylesheet meshes with it.
+Each section includes links to relevant parts of the official Bootstrap guides and other resources the UI utilize, where you can find more detailed documentation.

 Grid Layout